 - Maximum Continuous Discharge Current – the maximum current that a battery can be discharged at continuously without causing damage to the battery

 - Charge voltage – the voltage at which a battery should be charged

 Well, there’s my brain-dump on LiPo batteries.
-There is a lot there but it isn’t too difficult to understand.
-There’s a lot more that could be said.
-If I missed something or you have any questions, let me know in the comments.
+I hope it is a useful guide to the world of lipo batteries.
+There’s a lot more that could be said so if I missed something or you have any questions, let me know in the comments.